Proxying web servers in the Workbench Extension

 Using the default port

-When using the Uvicorn ASGI server and the default FastAPI port, 8000, no extra configuration is required by the user.
+When using the default FastAPI port, 8000, no additional configuration is required by the user.
 This is because Workbench sets the environment variable UVICORN_ROOT_PATH

-to the necessary value for port 8000 in all VS Code and Jupyter sessions.
-It is recommended that rather than relying on this default port, you specify the port
+to the necessary value for port 8000 in all VS Code sessions.

 and root_path